gkjohnson/three-mesh-bvh/README.md

     // The number of triangles to aim for in a leaf node.
     maxLeafTris: 10,

+	// If true then the bounding box for the geometry is set once the BVH
+	// has been constructed.
+	setBoundingBox: true,

     // Print out warnings encountered during tree construction.
     verbose: true,